Yale-BIM/f21-assignments/assignment-1/README.md

 - a `transform`, of type [geometry_msgs/Transform](http://docs.ros.org/jade/api/geometry_msgs/html/msg/Transform.html)
 with the translation and rotation of the child_frame_id in the reference frame_id.

-## Part II.
-Computing the position of Shutter's camera relative to its base
+### Questions / Tasks

 - **I-3.** What is the 3D translation and rotation of the *zed_camera_link* from
 the *wrist_1_link* in the robot?

     *Tip:* You can use the [tf_echo](http://wiki.ros.org/tf#tf_echo) tool.

+## Part II.
+Computing the position of Shutter's camera relative to its base

 ## Part III.
 Solving the Inverse Kinematics problem with MoveIt!